 Location: If you’re eating Brunswick stew, chances are you’re points south, starting in Virginia and moving along to Georgia; booya marks the Midwest, especially around Minnesota.

 Order: How the ingredients are added to the pot.

-The cook: Who inevitably slips in his or her own flavors.
+The cook: Who inevitably slips in his or her own regional-influenced flavors.

-They’re both among America’s oldest recipes, making them a fine choice for Throwback Thursday.
+Both recipes are among America’s oldest recipes, making them a fine choice for Throwback Thursday.
 I thought about doing both dishes, but decided on booya in memory of a vibrant fundraiser held each year in the parking lot of Grace Lutheran Church, in the Highland Park area of St. Paul, Minnesota.
 It’s been postponed, of course, and I imagine the various booya groups who compete for first place are very very cranky.
 Stalwarts are the Vietnam Veterans of America, Chapter 639, the Twisted Sisters & Co, the local police department and the D&B boys.
 None of them would share their recipes.
-A Vet started telling me the strict order of adding their spices but the woman stirring their pot with a huge wooden paddle turned toward us and yells, “shut the fuck up,” upon which the blabber sat down in a lawn chair and opened a bottle of beer while I scurried off to try my hands at the Twisted Sisters’ pot.
-They would only let on that their secret ingredient were gallons of Merlot and oxtails.
+A Marine vet started telling me the strict order of adding their spices but the woman stirring their pot with a huge wooden paddle turned toward us and yelled, “shut the fuck up,” upon which the blabber sat down in a lawn chair and opened a can of beer while I scurried off to try my luck at the Twisted Sisters’ pot.
+They would only let on that their secret ingredients were gallons of Merlot and oxtails.
 As for the D&B boys, their wide wall of flannelled-shirt backs stopped me from even trying.
 I retreated to join the long line at the serving table and wait for the booyas to be ready.